txt/se22/docs/essay.md

 Work solo. **IMPORTANT**: read [the lecture on ethics](/docs/ethics.md) before you start.

-## Word limit
-- No less that three pages (in the format shown below, excluding references);
-  - no more than four
-- HARD LIMITS:
-  - we will not grade after four pages.
-  - we will not read if less than three.

 ## What to write
 - Using these <a href="/etc/img/12steps.png">7 steps</a> as an outline
 - Address one of the [case studies](https://onlineethics.org/resources?combine=software&field_keywords_target_id=&field_resource_type_target_id=13236)